marekolsak/marek-build/README.md

 -------------

 Notes:
 - linux-firmware: The latest firmware is in the [linux-firmware](https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/) repository.
 It's recommended to only download the latest tagged archive, not the whole repository.
-Not necessary if your distribution already contains firmware for your GPU.
-You can find your current firmware in `/lib/firmware/amdgpu`.
+Not necessary if the distribution already contains firmware for the GPU.
+Current firmware can be found in `/lib/firmware/amdgpu`.
 The firmware is installed by copying files from the firmware repository into that directory and running `sudo update-initramfs -k all -u` to update initrd.
 The kernel only loads firmware from initrd.
 - libdrm can be skipped if Mesa doesn't fail to configure, but that's rare.
 - The 32-bit driver is not needed if Steam is not going to be used because only Steam and some Steam games need 32-bit drivers.
 - xf86-video-amdgpu is not needed.
-Use the modesetting DDX instead, which is part of the X server and is required by zink if you ever want to use that.
+The modesetting DDX is recommended instead, which is part of the X server and is required by zink (in case that's needed).
-- LLVM isn't needed if you only plan to use ACO (which is the AMD GPU shader compiler in Mesa) or alternatively you can get LLVM from the distribution.
-If you do build LLVM, using the latest release branch of LLVM is recommended.
+- LLVM isn't needed if the goal is to use only ACO (which is the AMD GPU shader compiler in Mesa) or alternatively LLVM can be obtained from the distribution.
+If LLVM is built from source, using the latest release branch of LLVM is recommended.
 - mesa/demos is only needed for building 32-bit glxinfo and glxgears to verify whether 32-bit Mesa is installed correctly and functional.
 64-bit glxinfo and glxgears is provided by the distribution.
 - If the distro kernel is recent enough, it may be sufficient.